danieltjewett/gms-tasks/tasks/generate-map/readme.md

 # GMS Tasks - Generate Map

-The purpose of the `generate-map` command is generate (stitch) a map image from a open world game.
+The purpose of the `generate-map` command is generate (stitch) a map image from a open world game in Game Maker Studio 2.

 ## Installation